 J. Peterman Quotes:

-Peterman: I know what you’re going through.
+J Peterman: I know what you’re going through.
 I too once fell under the spell of opium.
 It was 1979.
-I was travelling the Yangtzee in search of a Mongolian horsehair vest.
+I was traveling the Yangtze in search of a Mongolian horsehair vest.
 I had got to the market after sundown, all of the clothing traders had gone, but a different sort of trader still lurked about.
 “Just a taste,” he said.
 That was all it took.